kocopelly/Iscandar/6. Lore/Civilizations/Saurians/Saurians.md

 # Saurian Civilization
 ## Origins
 >[!column| no-t]
->The Saurians originated from the lush, tropical world of [[Sauria]], a planet blessed with vast oceans, towering mountains, and sprawling jungles teeming with life.
-Their society thrived in harmony with nature until the discovery of advanced technology, which ushered in an era of unprecedented growth and development.
+>The Saurians, an ancient reptilian civilization, originated from the lush and tropical world of Sauria.
+This planet, blessed with vast oceans, towering mountains, and sprawling jungles teeming with life, served as their ancestral home.
+For eons, they thrived in symbiotic harmony with the natural world, cherishing the wonders it offered.
->This transformative period in their history saw the advent of genetic engineering and cybernetics, allowing the Saurians to manipulate their own genetics.
-They created [[Sauromorphs|genomorphs]], distinct sub-species tailored for specific roles within society.
-The most profound of these enhancements were undertaken by the select few who became Dragons - Saurians who had undergone radical genetic and cybernetic enhancements to become beings of immense power.
+><br>However, a pivotal turning point came when the Saurians unlocked the secrets of advanced technology.
+This momentous discovery ushered in an era of unprecedented growth and development.
+Within this transformative phase of their history, the Saurians delved into the realm of genetic engineering and cybernetics, wielding these scientific disciplines to shape their own biology.
 >
+>Among the varied genomorphs created to fulfill specific roles within society, the Dragons emerged as the pinnacle of these enhancements.
+Through radical genetic and cybernetic modifications, a select few Saurians were transformed into majestic and formidable beings.
+Dragons possessed immense power and stood as testaments to the Saurians' mastery of their own genetics.
->The Saurians harnessed the energy of their sun, powering their vast cities and technological wonders.
-As they evolved alongside their technology, a philosophical belief known as the [[Triad]] emerged.
-Representing the balance of Synthesis, Analysis, and Praxis, the Triad was at the heart of Saurian society.
+><br>Harnessing the boundless energy of their sun, the Saurians powered their sprawling cities and awe-inspiring technological wonders.
+As their civilization evolved alongside their technological advancements, a profound philosophical belief known as the Triad took root.
+At the heart of Saurian society, the Triad represented the delicate balance between Synthesis, Analysis, and Praxis.
+It guided their cultural, scientific, and technological endeavors, shaping the very fabric of their existence.
 ## Technology
 1.  **Biotechnology:** This is a key area of Saurian advancement, allowing them to alter their genetic structure and create genomorphs.
 Saurians have developed advanced gene-editing tools, synthetic biology, and bioinformatics.